 Ginger tea: A root tea that can help ease flu symptoms

 Ginger tea, made from the roots of the ginger plant, boasts potent anti-inflammatory and antioxidant properties.
-Known for its spicy and warming nature, ginger tea may help in reducing fever and soothing a sore throat.
+Known for its spicy and warming nature, ginger tea may help in reducing fever and soothing a sore throat, and it can also soothe pain associated with cold and flu symptoms.

 How does consuming tea compare to other home remedies for cold and flu?